Machine Learning Construction: implications to cybersecurity

+which expresses how the classifier scores for class $\omega_1$ are stochastically larger than those of class $\omega_2$, and hence more capable of the classification task.

-If two ROC curves cross, this means each is better than the other for a certain range of the threshold setting, but it is worse in another range.
-In that case some other metric can be used, such as the partial area under the ROC curve in a specified region.
+If two ROC curves cross (\figurename~\ref{fig4-01}, right), this means each classifier is better than the other only for a certain range of the threshold setting, and vice versa.
+In that case, some other performance measure can be used, such as the partial area under the ROC curve in a specified region~\citep{Yousef2013PAUC}.

-The two components of error in (\ref{eq44}), or the summary metric AUC in (\ref{eq47}), are the parametric forms of these metrics.
-That is, these metrics can be calculated by these equations if the posterior probabilities are known parametrically, e.g., in the case of the Bayes classifier or by parametric regression techniques as in Section \ref{subsec:parametric}.

-On the contrary, if the posterior probabilities are not known in a parametric form, the error rates can be estimated only numerically from a given data set, called the testing data set.
-This is done by assigning equal probability mass for each sample case, since this is the Maximum Likelihood Estimation (MLE) for the probability mass function under the nonparametric distribution.
-This can be proven by maximizing the likelihood function:

-under the constraint $\Sigma_{i}p_{i}=1$.
-The likelihood (\ref{eq48}) can be rewritten, by considering this constraint, using a Lagrange multiplier as:

-The likelihood (\ref{eq49}) is maximized by taking the first derivative and setting it to zero to obtain: